 From the application development point of view, interactions with the network are based on the socket concept.
-UDP sockets must first be associated with local port numbers, only afterwards they will be ready to receive and send UDP datagrams.
+First the UDP socket must be associated to a local port number, only afterwards it's ready to receive and send UDP datagrams.

-Assigning a local port number (bind) to a UDP socket will be successful only if no other local application is currently using that same port number.
+Assigning a local port number (bind) to a UDP socket will be successful only if no other local UDP application is currently using that same port number.

-Yet, for some applications any available port number will do.
+For some applications, any available port number will do.
 A dynamically assigned port number can then be requested to the operating system (usually by binding to port number zero).

 Most network applications use the client-server model.
-The server must use a fixed local port number (pre agreed with the client).
-On the other hand, the client may use any port number (dynamically assigned).
+The server has to use a fixed local port number (pre agreed with the client).
+On the other hand, the client can use any local port number (dynamically assigned).